draconisPW/PWMAngband/docs/option.rst

 ..

-Get out of icky screens when disturbed ``disturb_icky`` This causes the game to leave "icky" screens when the character is disturbed, as if the ESC key was pressed.
-Very helpful to avoid being killed while consulting knowledge screens, setting options or creating keymaps.

-..

-Active auto-retaliator ``active_auto_retaliator``
-  If this option is on, a player is able to auto-attack any monster when there is only one monster around the player.
-If this option is off, or when there are more than one monster around the player, a player need to target a monster first in order to attack it repeatedly (by moving into that monster or using the target command).

-..

 Freeze screen after detecting monsters ``pause_after_detect`` This option causes detected monsters to stay displayed on the screen until the player presses a command.
 If the option is off, the screen will be automatically refreshed after one turn has passed.

-..

-Disturb whenever monsters bash down doors ``disturb_bash`` Disturb the player when any monster bashes a door on the level.

-..

-Activate fire-till-kill mode ``fire_till_kill``
-  This option enables repeat casting and shooting until there are no more enemies on the screen (or the player is disturbed).

-..

-Risky casting ``risky_casting``
-  Allow the player to cast spells while not having the required amount of mana at the risk of damaging constitution and getting paralyzed.

-..

-Use single items from floor instantly ``quick_floor`` This option enables instant using of single items on the floor instead of displaying a menu with one item.

-..

-Hide terrain description on status line ``hide_terrain`` This option hides terrain description on status line.

-..

-Disable Enter menu ``disable_enter``
-  This option disables the Enter menu.

-..

-Sort monsters by experience in the monster list ``sort_exp`` This option sorts monsters by experience instead of depth in the monster list.

-..

-Display monsters in ASCII ``ascii_mon``
-  This option displays monsters using ASCII symbols instead of tiles when using a tileset.

-..

-Nonmoving monsters disturb running ``disturb_nomove`` Disturb the player when trying to run in line of sight of a nonmoving monster.

 ..